Augmentation varieties and disk potentials III: Relation to the disk potential

-That is, the output of $\delta$ is graded-commutative with respect to the transposition of the edges $e_i,e_{i+1}$.
-In particular, after abelianization the output of $\varphi$ consists of length one words, and $\varphi$ is the classical Morse continuation map. \end{lemma}
+That is, the output of $\varphi$ is graded-commutative with respect to the transposition of the edges $e_i,e_{i+1}$.
+In particular, after abelianization the output of $\varphi$ on classical generators consists of length one words, and $\varphi$ is the classical Morse continuation map. \end{definition}